Rocka06/EP-Ticket-PDF-Export/README.md

 ## Features

 - **Batch Download**: Process multiple tickets at once from a CSV file
-- **Opens Comments Autmatically**: Before exporting, it presses the "Show All" button on the bottom, so every comment is exported
+- **Opens Comments Automatically**: Before exporting, it presses the "Show All" button on the bottom, so every comment is exported

 ## Prerequisites